Value-added tax: Nordic countries

 passenger transport services, accommodation services, and royalties for television and public radio activities. Åland, an autonomous area, is considered to be outside the EU VAT area, although its VAT rate is the same as for Finland.
 Goods brought from Åland to Finland or other EU countries are considered to be imports.
 This enables tax-free sales onboard passenger ships.

 In Iceland, VAT is 24% for most goods and services.
 An 11% rate is applied for hotel and guesthouse stays, licence fees for radio stations (namely RÚV), newspapers and magazines, books; hot water, electricity and oil for heating houses, food for human consumption (but not alcoholic beverages), access to toll roads and music.

 In Norway, the general rate is 25%, 15% on foodstuffs, and 12% on hotels and holiday homes, on some transport services, cinemas.
 Financial services, health services, social services and educational services, newspapers, books and periodicals are zero-rated.
 Svalbard has no VAT because of a clause in the Svalbard Treaty.

 In Sweden, VAT is 25% for most goods and services, 12% for foods including restaurants, and hotels.
 It is 6% for printed matter, cultural services, and transport of private persons.
 Zero-rated services including public (but not private) education, health, dental care.
 Dance event tickets are 25%, concerts and stage shows are 6%, while some types of cultural events are 0%.

 MOMS replaced OMS (Danish omsætningsafgift, Swedish omsättningsskatt) in 1967, which was a tax applied exclusively for retailers.

-Philippines

-The VAT rate is 12%.
-Senior citizens are exempted from paying VAT for most goods and some services for personal consumption.